SammyEnigma/Mapper/README.md

 * `ExecuteSingleOrDefault<T>()` for exeucting the command and reading zero or one rows
 * `ExecuteList<T>()` for exeucting the command and reading all records into a `List<T>`
 * `ExecuteDictinary<TKey,TValue>(Func<TKey,TValue> keyFunc)` for exeucting the command and reading all records into a `Dictinary<TKey,TValue>` using the supplied function to get work out the key.
 Note that the key must be unique.
-* `ExecuteLookup<TKey,TValue>(Func<TKey,TValue> keyFunc)` for exeucting the command and reading all records into a `ILookup<TKey,TValue>` using the supplied function to get work out the key.
+* `ExecuteLookup<TKey,TValue>(Func<TKey,TValue> keyFunc)` for exeucting the command and reading all records into a `HashLookup<TKey,TValue>` using the supplied function to get work out the key.
 Each key may have multiple values.
 * `ExecuteScalar<T>()` for exeucting the command and reading the first value of the first row

 Additional `...Async` methods exist for executing commands using tasks.